 “Pilates is mainly a resistance-based rather than an aerobic exercise, which tones the body by helping muscles and nerves to calibrate how much they need to work to achieve controlled, flowing movement through awareness and using core stability.
 Pilates can greatly help with ergonomic posture (so conserving energy), whether at rest or in movement.
 The deliberate way we move in Pilates, always in conjunction with breath rhythm, is also good for relaxing the mind.

 Pilates is a hands-on exercise: groups must be small enough to allow for individual attention to each exerciser – including to check by touch, with consent, whether the correct muscles are being activated, for safe and effective results.
 Instructors have to prove they can scale exercises up and down very flexibly to suit different people.

 Although you can use books or online videos to help you, a class is much the best way to learn Pilates.
 Your teacher will reinforce the basics of activating deep core muscles in each move, and describe how it should feel to perform an action, which is important.
 Not only that, it’s fun and social to learn in a group, in a guided environment.
 Let’s learn, laugh and live!”

 Group Co-ordinator – Hilary Price – email@example.com

 Tutor – Jane Forsey

-Pilates 1 meets in the Friends’ Meeting House in Saffron Walden on Thursday mornings – time to be confirmed.
+Pilates 1 meets in the Friends’ Meeting House in Saffron Walden on Thursday from 1.00 to 2.00pm.
 If you want to be put on the waiting list then please contact Hilary.

 Group Co-ordinator – Irene Bedward – 01799 528 178 – firstname.lastname@example.org